BirajAd/CPP/README.md

     g++ std=c++17 program.cpp -I headers/
 ```

-This repo is more about solving problems and learning and not just leet-code, so may not always be perfect.
+This repo is more about solving problems and learning, so may not always be perfect.